KRTirtho/spotube/README.md

 ## Known Issues

 There will be some glitches, lags & stuck motions because of the library Spotube is currently using under the hood.
-It has some issues with layouts thus sometime some contents aren't shown or overflows out of the window.
+It has some issues with layouts thus sometimes some contents aren't shown or overflows out of the window.
 But resizing the window would fix this issue.
 Soon there will be some updates fixing this sort of layout related problems

 ## TODO:
 - [ ] Compile, Debug & Build for **MacOS**